WebAssembly/spec/spectec/test-prose/TEST.md

 7. If (i + n) > the length of $table(z, x), then:
   a.
 Trap.
 8. Else:
   a.
-If n is 0, then:
+If n is not 0, then:
-    1) Do nothing.
-  b.
-Else:
     1) Push the value i32.CONST i to the stack.
     2) Push val to the stack.
     3) Execute (TABLE.SET x).